 MediaValet offers a solid example of a landing page, meeting several best practices:

 - Concise lead capture form, to the right of clear call-to-action and hero image

-- Listing of features divided into several short sections with images
+- List of features, divided into several short sections with images

-- List of companies who use the service
+- List of clients who use the service

 - Uncluttered layout